ambirlanga/DSCI551_Project/README.md

 University of Southern California - DSCI551 Project (Spring 2024)

+## Log In Options

+When executing the app you can use the following existing identification parameters to Log In as an User (Website) and Admin (UI):

+  - User
+    - Username: aaa
+    - Password: bbb
+  - Admin
+    - Username: Ariel
+    - Password: 1234

 ## Execute Restaurant App
 ### Option 1
   - Python3 must be installed.